Kimitsuna-Goblin/GGD/README.md

 #### Description

-This class is for vertical gradational distribution models with 2 or 3 components.
-When tracing quantiles with the cumulative density function, you can trace from 3 to 6 quantiles.
+The vertical gradational distribution is a model that emphasizes the kurtosis of the distribution.
+It can trace from 3 to 6 quantile points with the cumulative distribution function, but is not suitable for tracing equally spaced few number quantiles such as $p = 0.25, 0.5, 0.75$.
+When tracing a quantile, choose representative quantiles for the tails and the top, for example $p = 0.1, 0.4, 0.6, 0.9$.
+For symmetrical distributions, it is also useful to choose quantiles biased to one side, for example $p = 0.1, 0.4, 0.5$.

 ### 4. Horizontal-Vertical Gradational Distribution